YouKnow74/StadiumSpotter-FE/README.md

 ## Overview

-The Music Box is a platform for users to reserve stadiums to play on, advertise for their stadiums, and keep track of the reservations of the stadiums.
+The Music Box is a platform for users to reserve Musixbox to play on, advertise for their Musixbox, and keep track of the reservations of the Musixbox.

 The Application consists of React to be the Front End for the MERN Application.